ED Hell

 Even though food/body image appeared to be the issue, is is far from it - food is used as a way of coping with feelings, and yes, these feelings, once they start to surface can be quite scary.
 During the earlier stages of my struggles it usually felt as if it was about food.
 This was particularly the case during times when I found it difficult/impossible to identify what I felt.
 My view on feelings back then was "Feelings?
 What are they?"

-I am currently IN recovery, at the Marino Therapy Centre in Dublin.
-It has had its moments - at times it felt like hell, because the feelings can become quite intense (especially after being numb for so long).
-I have been in recovery since end November 2001, but do not believe that I was actively in recovery for some time after that.
-When I first started going to counselling I was going through the motions of recovery, but that was it.
-In all honesty, I was just wasting my money and my counsellors time - not exactly the ideal situation, but thankfully, with time that did change.
+I am now recovered.
+Recovery definitely had its moments - at times it felt like hell, because the feelings become quite intense (especially after being numb for so long).
+In the early stages of my recovery I was merely going through the motions of recovery, but thankfully in time I became an active participant in my recovery.
+In the beginning I very often felt as if I was just wasting my money and my counsellors time - not exactly the ideal situation, but thankfully, with time that did change.

 When I first started therapy, I found articulating what was going on for me, and what I was feeling extremely difficult, as I used to be a very private person.
 In the past I wasn't able to divulge anything (especially anything of significance) to my counsellor without being prompted.
 I guess, in my upbringing, we just never did volunteer any information to complete strangers or acquaintances.
 Also, sometimes I wondered "what does it matter anyway", or "what would you care".
-These are things that I never voiced to my previous therapist though.
+These are things that I never voiced to my then therapist though.

 Because of the fact that I doubted that full recovery was possible for so long, I used to wonder "why do I bother", but what kept me going was that you never know unless you try.
 Just because some people around you may doubt about the possibility of full recovery being possible, do not let this deter YOU from striving for that goal, because maybe, just maybe, there is such a thing as "full recovery" - wouldn't you prefer to find out for yourself if full recovery is possible, than not to try at all.